 The FAFSA is the Free Application for Federal Student Aid.
 This application is the first step in the financial aid application process.

 PLUS loans allow parents of dependent undergraduate students to borrow up to the cost of education minus other financial aid.
 There are no aggregate loan limits.
-The program has a fixed interest rate of 7.9 percent.
-An origination fee of 4 percent is charged at disbursement.
+For current interest rates please visit Studentaid.gov.
+A loan origination fee is charged at disbursement.
 Unless deferred, repayment begins 60 days after the loan is fully disbursed.

 The difference between the Cost of Attendance (COA) and the Expected Family Contribution (EFC) is the student's financial need - the gap between the student's resources and the cost of attending the school.
 The financial aid package is often based on the amount of financial need.
 The process of determining a student's need is known as the need analysis and is performed by the federal processor after submission of the FAFSA.